circlesystems/circleauth-wordpress/readme.md

 ### 5. Enable login default page

-When this option is enabled, the Circle Auth login button is added to the default WordPress login page.
+When this option is enabled, the Circle Access login button is added to the default WordPress login page.

 ![alt text](docs/images/image41.png)